 Grab and Uber are the most commonly used taxi apps in Bali.
-Of course, you can also use a local taxi – in this case we suggest sticking to Blue Bird as other taxi companies have a pretty sleazy reputation.
-That being said, depending on where you choose to stay in Uluwatu, availability of these taxis can be scare as this area is still rather rural.
+Of course, you can also use a local taxi – in this case, we suggest sticking to Blue Bird as other taxi companies have a pretty sleazy reputation.
+That being said, depending on where you choose to stay in Uluwatu, the availability of these taxis can be scarce as this area is still rather rural.
 You can also work with your accommodation to organize a ride or a driver for the day.

 Alternatively, if you feel confident and comfortable on two wheels, rent a scooter from either your accommodation or a scooter rental shop for the day.
 We rented a scooter from Maya Rustic for just $3 a day.
 Don’t forget your helmet!
 Safety first – always.

 Start your day with a refreshing swim in the blue waters down on Nyang Nyang Beach.
 Throw down a towel and soak up some rays to get you energized for the day.
 Don’t forget to pack your sunscreen, towel, water (you will get very thirsty), and some mosquito spray if you want to avoid getting bitten.